kurayamin0/enviroplus-python/README.md

 You should now be fully installed and after rebooting your script should automatically run.

-[csv-tempcomp.py]
+### csv-tempcomp.py
 I've included my personal script that I am running.
 * It runs everything including PMS5003, although it doesn't include noise.
 The main difference between my script is that it saves the readings to a memory buffer and only writes them to the SD card every 15 minutes.
-I've done this to avoid constantly writing data to the SD card for increase longevity.
+I've done this to avoid constantly writing data to the SD card for increased longevity.

 * The data is saved as a .csv file named 'sensor_data' with the following headings. timestamp in D-M-Y H:M:S format, temperature, humidity, pressure, light, oxidising, reducing, nh3, pm1, pm2_5, pm10.